VISX® Wavefront-Guided LASIK for Correction of Myopic Astigmatism

-Ophthalmologists now utilize this technology to record detailed information about the visual characteristics of the eye.
-Unlike standard measuring devices such as corneal topography, which measure the cornea, or front surface of the eye, the wavefront scans the way the entire optical system processes light.
+This technology is now used to record detailed information about the visual characteristics of the eye.
+Unlike standard measuring devices such as corneal topography, which measure only the front surface of the eye, called the cornea, the wavefront scans the way the entire optical system processes light.

 “Fingerprint” of the Eye